adamgrieger/ChangeLumberjack/README.md

 You can download the latest ChangeLumberjack JAR file under the [Releases](https://github.com/adamgrieger/ChangeLumberjack/releases) tab.
 Make sure you don't accidentally download the compressed source code, because it is not compiled for you!

 ## Installation
 Installing ChangeLumberjack is extremely easy.
-Simply place your `ChangeLumberjack.jar` file in your server's `\plugins` folder and you're good to go!
+Simply place your `ChangeLumberjack.jar` file in your server's `/plugins` folder and you're good to go!

 ## Usage